AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 \I{################################################################################################}
 ### 5.1.4 Built-In Appendable Types ### {#alib_strings_assembly_ttostring_builtin}
-The specializations of functor \b T_Append that come with the \alib library can be grouped into four areas:
+The specializations of functor \b AppendableTraits that come with the \alib library can be grouped into four areas:

 <b>1.
 Fundamental C++ Types:</b><br>
 Specializations for all fundamental C++ types like \b int, \b double, etc. are provided.
-No special header file has to be included for this.
-The specialization is available with the inclusion of header file \alibheader{strings/astring.hpp}.

 <b>2.
-Class Format And Its Inner Types:</b><br>
-Class \alib{strings;TFormat<TChar>;Format} is provided which allows formatting numbers.
-In addition, the class has a list of inner types that implement some specific simple format operations.
-These inner types are:
-\alib{strings::TFormat;Tab}, \alib{strings::TFormat;Field}, \alib{strings::TFormat;Escape},
-\alib{strings::TFormat;Bin}, \alib{strings::TFormat;Hex} and \alib{strings::TFormat;Oct}.
+Special Formatting Helpers:</b><br>
+A set of types exist that can be used to wrap values that are to be appended to a string, with the single aim to change their formatting.
+For integral and floating point numbers, such formatters are \alib{strings;TDec},
+\alib{strings;TBin}, \alib{strings;THex} and \alib{strings;TOct}.

+Further similar types are \alib{strings;TTab}, \alib{strings;TField} and \alib{strings;TEscape}.

-Class \b Format as well as its inner types are "lightweight" and are supposed to be created locally with the invocation of the append-methods.
+All these types are very lightweight and are supposed to be created locally, right with the invocation of the append-methods.
+Furthermore, each type has three corresponding non-templated alias-types in namespace #alib.
+For example, with class \b TTab, the types
+- alib::Tab,
+- alib::NTab, and
+- alib::WTab

+come along.

-As a quick example, the use of \alib{strings;TFormat::Field;Format::Field} should be showcased:
+As a quick example, the use of \alib{strings;TField} is showcased:

 \snippet "DOX_ASTRING_APPEND.cpp"     DOX_APPEND_FIELD
 The code above which produces the following output: